 Still, despite the difficulties that come from making adjustments to being away from the team atmosphere and traveling on your own, along with the depth of the competition, Gibbs recommends college for most young players—with exceptions, of course.

 “I think it’s definitely case by case,” she said.
 “I would never recommend someone like Coco Gauff to go to school because she’s just really mature for her age, she has a really good team around her already, she’s kind of insulated in this nice way where she has this built-in support system.

 “But I would recommend college to nearly every player, especially on the women’s side, with some exceptions.”

 And Rubin says the experience of college can definitely be an enjoyable one, adding that players should “have some fun” as tennis can be taxing at times.
 “So I think if you can get that in any way, shape or form, stick with it a little while, since you can be 30 years old, 32, 33.
 Some of these guys are winning their first ATP tournaments at 33.

-“There’s a lot to be said for both sides” on playing tennis in college and/or the pros, he added.
+“There’s a lot to be said for both sides” on playing tennis in college or leaping to the pros, he added.